Rivalry between the Dogon and Fulani ethnic groups are down to grievances over land and lack of access to food.

 “Al Jazeera has spoken to some of the Dogon militias who are now attacking a Fulani village and also an area they say armed groups are in hiding – armed groups they are referring to as Jama’at Nusrat al-Islam wal-Muslimeen (JMIN), a group that has called on Fulanis for revenge attacks against the Dogon community and also against any representative of the state,” he said.

-Ethnic conflict between the Fulani and Dogon have surged after the emergence of the predominantly Fulani JMIN in 2015.
+Ethnic conflict between the Fulani and Dogon has surged after the emergence of the predominantly Fulani JMIN in 2015.
 Deep grievances over land were at the heart of the rivalry between the Fulani, who are herders, and Dogon, who are farmers.

 On May 16, the UN peacekeeping mission in Mali, MINUSMA, announced it had recorded “at least 488 deaths” in attacks on Fulanis in the central regions of Mopti and Segou since January 2018.